 School holidays care – applying for a licence.

 Monitoring and compliance

-The Department regularly undertakes compliance visits to assess a service’s compliance with the National Law and National Regulations, including receiving and investigating serious complaints.
-Services must notify the Department of certain circumstances and information, such as serious incident, or a change in the management and control of the service.
+The department regularly undertakes compliance visits to assess a service’s compliance with the National Law and National Regulations, including receiving and investigating serious complaints.
+Services must notify the department of certain circumstances and information, such as serious incidents, or a change in the management and control of the service.
 The Guide to the Education and Care Services National Law and the Education and Care Services National Regulations 2011 provides a list of

-notifications required under National Law and National Regulations.
+notifications are required under National Law and National Regulations.

 Further advice and information

 ACECQA is the national, independent statutory authority governing the National Quality Framework.
 ACECQA’s role includes ensuring the consistent application of the National Quality Framework, publishing guides and resources for education and care services, and maintaining public registers and lists of approved qualifications.